Classic Tetris Monthly Rules and Guidelines

 - Players should make their best effort to ensure a stable internet connection and begin matches at the same time as their opponent.
 A restreamer may ask players to restart OBS in between games should the delay give a perceived advantage.

 - Tournament winners receive the Discord winner role of their tournament while all participants of each tournament are entitled to the Discord player role of said tournament.
-Requests roles in #ask-mods-to-do-things-or-make-suggestions

 Restreaming